Ultimaker/Cura/docs/scene/scene.md

   - The CuraSceneNode that serves as the layer data node
   - ToolHandles
   - NozzleNode
+  - Nodes that contain GCode data.
+See the [BlockSlicingDecorator](#blockslicingdecorator) for more information on that.

 This decorator provides the following function to the node: